nishantpainter/articles/programming-paradigms/structured-programming.md

 Selection : Allowing the selection of a flow from the list of available flow.
 This is usually done based on some condition that is evaluated to decide the next executing flow of a program.
 Keywords such as if...else expresses selection.

 Iteration : Allowing certain instructions in a program to run multiple times until some result is achieved.
 The instructions might be executed zero time or might be executed multiple times until some condition is met.
+It is also referred to as looping or repetition.
+Keywords such as while, do while, for expresses iteration.